moj-analytical-services/user-guidance/source/documentation/introduction.md

 You can also accept your invitation by signing in to GitHub and visiting the [organisation page](https://github.com/moj-analytical-services).

-### Configure two-factor authentication for the Analytical Platform

-When you sign in to the Analytical Platform for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.

-To sign in, go to the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).

-You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
-As described in Section \@ref(configure-two-factor-authentication-for-github), we recommend that you use __Authy__.

 ## Access the Analytical Platform

-The main entry point to the Analytical Platform is the [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+The main entry point to the Analytical Platform is the [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 From here, you can access RStudio and JupyterLab and can manage your warehouse data sources.

+When you sign in to the Analytical Platform for the first time, you may be prompted to configure additional 2FA for the Analytical Platform itself, depending on the network you are using.

+If you are prompted to configure 2FA for the Analytical Platform, you must complete this using a mobile app (on your personal or work phone).
+As described [here](#configure-two-factor-authentication-for-github), we recommend that you use Authy.

 You may also need to access other services and tools on the Analytical Platform: